dwellir-public/rpc-endpoint-db-operator/README.md

 # endpointdb

-This repo holds tools to maintain a database of public API:s for blockchains.
+This repo holds tools to maintain a database of public RPC endpoints for blockchains.
+A good source to find new endpoints is [chainlist.org](https://chainlist.org/).

-It also holds a tool to update an influx database with latency and blockheight information.
+It also holds a tool to update an InfluxDB database with latency and blockheight information.

 ## Setup